Latin America

 "Secular" Lithuanian clubs operate on Saturdays.
 They include bars, libraries, Lithuanian item exhibitions, event halls for dancing and choir singing.
 Their activities are almost exclusively Lithuanian (save for the times the premises are rented out).
 On the other hand, the church (the complex of which also includes a Lithuanian museum, school, and monastery) has slowly drifted away towards a more general membership.
 Still, many of the parishioners have Lithuanian roots and the complex is arguably the richest in Lithuanian artworks.

 Furthermore, the greater Buenos Aires has 5 streets named after Lithuania, the longest of which is 4 km long.
 That's the biggest number of Lithuania-named street among the conurbations worldwide.
-The mains streets have been renamed under the initiative of the Lithuanian community of Buenos Aires.
+The main streets have been renamed under the initiative of the Lithuanian community of Buenos Aires.

-Beriso Lithuanian heirtage sites
+Berisso Lithuanian heirtage sites

 There are not one but two Lithuanian clubs - "Mindaugas" and "Nemunas" - each with their small-but-nicely-built club HQ buildings, adorned with Lithuanian bas-reliefs.
-These clubs not only perform Lithuanian activities but also create new objects of Lithuanian heritage in Beriso, e.g. a Lithuanian traditional cross memorial in 2009.
+These clubs not only perform Lithuanian activities but also create new objects of Lithuanian heritage in Berisso, e.g. a Lithuanian traditional cross memorial in 2009.

 Rosario Lithuanian heritage sites

-Rosario has a Lithuanian club and a complex of Lithuanian church (that includes a school and a kindergarten).
-The community used to be smaller than in Buenos Aires and so the buildings are humbler.
+Rosario Lithuanian community used to be smaller than in Buenos Aires and so the buildings are somewhat humbler.
 Still, the Roasrio Lithuanians were influential enough to ensure one of the streets in the city was renamed after Lithuania and another one after a famous local Lithuanian priest Margis.

 Patagonia Lithuanian heritage sites

-The second Lithuanian heart of Patagonia is Esquel and the local Lithuanian farmstead-museum where one can spend some nights in Lithuanian-inspired bungalows near the Andes and visit an impressive museum that is interesting both to Argentinian and to Lithuanian alike.
+The second Lithuanian heart of Patagonia is Esquel and the local Lithuanian farmstead-museum where one can spend some nights in Lithuanian-inspired bungalows near the Andes and visit an impressive Lithuanian museum that is interesting both to Argentinian and to Lithuanian alike.
 All that was created by a private initiative of a single Lithuanian-Argentinian family.

 Other cities of Argentina Lithuanian heritage